flexseth/bioboxfinal/README.md

 🧳 Full install instructions

 🚀 Build package and deploy as plugin

+🕋 Figure out how to package dependencies with plugin

 ### Submission
 - Package plugin as a zip and submit to Amy's email